hubtype/botonic/packages/botonic-dx/README.md

 ## Dependencies
 @types/node must be a direct dependency.
 If only defined in a parent package.json, we get TSC errors for symbols from these libs: "ES2016.Array.Include", "ES2017.object"

+## Version
+Due to a [npm bug](https://github.com/npm/cli/issues/2010), `npm version` interaction with git (check clean stage, commit and create tag) is broken.
+Hence, sample-config manually checks that there are no modifications in git files.

+## npm
+This package must be published with npm 7.
+With v6, there's no way to install hidden files (required for sample-config files)